RayHightower/RayHightower.com/_posts/2021-05-31-the-slight-edge.markdown

 >When people are looking down the barrel of failure in their lives, they will do whatever it takes to get themselves moving...<br/>&nbsp;<br/>-Jeff Olson, Author of _The Slight Edge_

-Jeff Olson is a performance coach who has spent years observing business professionals.
-Especially himself.
-After watching people make and lose fortunes in business, athletics, and other worthy endeavors, Olson documented the patterns of survival, failure, success, and self-sabotage that all of us fall into from time to time.
+Jeff Olson is a business leader, CEO, and a perpetual student of personal development.
+He has spent years observing business professionals, especially himself.
+After watching people make and lose fortunes in business, athletics, and other worthy endeavors, Olson documented the patterns of survival, failure, success, and self-sabotage that all of us experience.

 Humans are pattern-recognition engines.
 When we see a pattern and when we know what to do about it, we can improve our results.
 That's one of the messages of _The Slight Edge_.